legend80s/git-commit-msg-linter/README.md

 }
 ```

-In this config, the one-line `example` and `scope`, `subject`'s description sections is modified as what your write in the `commitlinterrc.json`.
+In this config, the one-line `example` and `scope`, `subject`'s description section are modified as what your write in the `commitlinterrc.json`.
 And the the invalid header is hidden by set `"showInvalidHeader": false`。

 ![detailed-config-demo](https://raw.githubusercontent.com/legend80s/commit-msg-linter/master/assets/detailed-config-wx-compressed.png)